cephurs/TwitterBruteforcer/README.md

 http://twitter.com/codingplanets

 # Disclaimer
-All illegal use is forbidden,
+illegal use is forbidden,

 I do not contribute nor do i support

-Illegal actions with this peice of code
+Illegal actions executed this piece of code

 # Updates
 Add proxylist or Tor encase of IP ban